Ironman Training Plans

 The Ironman story began in 1978, when John Collins, a Naval Officer stationed in Hawaii had the idea to combine the three toughest endurance races on the island into one big race.
 They decided to issue a challenge to swimmers, cyclists and runners to see who was the toughest.
 Whoever finished first, they would call the Ironman.
 So on 18th February 1978, 15 competitors, including Collins, took to the shores of Waikiki to take on the first ever Ironman triathlon.
 The inaugural event was won by Gordon Haller of the US Navy in a time of 11 hours 46 minutes and 58 seconds.
 In second place was US Navy Seal John Dunbar, who was winning until he ran out of water on the run and had to resort to beer instead.
 These days, the Ironman World Championships are still held on that same course, while hundreds of other Ironman triathlons are held annually around the globe.

-If you’re interested in finding out more about Ironman online coaching at My Pro Coach, please contact us to arrange a call-back with one of our experienced coaches.
-Or check out our prices and features.
+If you’re interested in finding out more about Ironman online coaching at My Pro Coach, please contact us.

 "Your sessions are excellent...not only are they improving my fitness, but they're also helping me with the building blocks of improving technique, building mental resilience, how to pace, how to fuel, how to go by feel rather than fixating only on numbers."

 Training for Ironman Frankfurt,